alexbarclay/tulsamusicanflsa/index.md

 ## Goals
 Tulsa has an amazing music community, this broader goal of this inititive is to ensure that every musician is treated fairly under the laws of our state and country.
 Due to the high incidence of wage theft from musicans's  - our initial focus will be to advocate for correct classification of musicians as employees as opposed to indepdent contractors.

+## For Musicians
+File a wage complaint or talk to DOL WHD at 1-866-487-9243

 ## To-Do
 - Connect with a labor rights organization
 - Create database of musican employers and learn how they classify musicians